tlavu2004/book-review-hub-backend/README.md

 | 9   | View others' reviews                  |
 | 11  | Search books by name                  |

+---

 ## 🧩 Future Improvements (unevaluated features)
 - Email confirmation when registering.
 - Full-text search for books and authors.
 - Report abusive reviews.
-- Promoted/Relegated accounts.
-- Insert pictures in your review(s).
+- Insert images into reviews.
+- User promotion/demotion features.
+- Statistics dashboard for admins.
 - ...

+---

 ## 📄 License
 This project is under the MIT License.